-- 3. Judges should be specifically trained for the division they are judging in and are expected to take careful "flows"/notes of arguments made throughout the debate. - d.
+- d.
 Coaches are responsible for verifying that their judges meet the criteria.
 Schools whose judges miss individual rounds shall be assessed a \$30.00 fee per round missed. - e.
 Each judge shall complete the ballot indicating the winner debater, reason(s) for the decision, appropriate speaker points for each debater, and a written critique of the debate.
 The decision as to who won the round, and the completed ballot, must be turned in to the tournament headquarters within fifteen (15) minutes after the end of the last final focus. - f.
 The judge should rate each speaker on a scale of 11-30.
 The judge needs to write a brief reason for his/her decision. - g.
-Judges shall not disclose their decisions.
+Judges may disclose their decisions to debaters.
 All judges, including those who are school coaches, shall be available for all rounds including all elimination rounds. - h.
 Judges shall not converse with anyone, other than the debaters themselves, prior to submitting their decisions for a given round to the tournament manager. - i.
 Schools with teams in elimination rounds must maintain a representative in the tab room area until the rounds have started. - j.
 Judges are expected to notify the contest manager of any conflicts of interest prior to the start of competition. - k.
 Judges in any out-round must be at least four years removed from any affiliation with a team in that round.
 Judges are expected to notify the contest manager of any conflicts of interest prior to the start of competition.